bediger4000/minmaxarray/README.md

-If the candidate realizes that one comparison gets made every time through a for-loop, the candidate may spend time trying to puzzle out a recursive solution, or spending N (or so) comparisons on the for-loop, then trying to figure out a probably impossible N-comparison method of setting min and max variables.
+If the candidate realizes that one comparison gets made every time through a for-loop, the candidate may spend time trying to puzzle out a recursive solution, to avoid the comparisons made in the for-loop test.
+Candidates might decide they're spending N (or so) comparisons on the for-loop, then trying to figure out a probably impossible N-comparison method of setting min and max variables.